 Put your solution in one or more C++ source files.
-The main file (which includes function main) should be named project2.cpp.
-Include all your source files in a zip file and send to your TA, Sean Ponce, via email ponce@vt.edu.
-Please do NOT send the compiled EXE files.
-VT email server will reject the email.
+The main file (which includes function main) should be named project3.cpp.
+Include all your source files in a zip file and upload to class Scholar site in your own dropbox.
+Please do NOT include the compiled EXE files.
 Please also include a description file, called descriptions.txt that describes how to use your program.